glav/CognitiveServicesFluentApi/README.md

 ``` c#
 var result = await TextAnalyticConfigurationSettings.CreateUsingApiKey("YOUR-API-KEY", LocationKeyIdentifier.WestUs)
 ```
-In the above statement, substitute your API key taken from the Azure portal, and also ensure the location is correct.
-Here we have assumed it is in West US.
+Where:
+* '**YOUR-API-KEY**': String API key obtained from the Azure portal for your instance of the cognitive service to be used.
+* '**LocationKeyIdentifier**': The enumeration of type `Glav.CognitiveServices.FluentApi.Core.LocationKeyIdentifier` which specifies the location in which your cognitive service was provisioned.
+This is important as it dictates how the Url is formed when communicating with the service.

 We can now continue to configure how the core components should work with the cognitive service API.
 We can typically specify what logging to use and the type of communication.